cayo-rodrigues/django-awesome-tools/README.md

 ```

 The `email` property is defined as unique, since it's gonna be used for login (as per the `USERNAME_FIELD`
 property).
-The `objects` property may be either the standard `power_tools.managers.CustomUserManager`
+The `objects` property may be either the standard `awesome_tools.managers.CustomUserManager`
 or your own manager that inherits from it.
 In the example above, we are using our own user manager,
 with some minor customizations. `REQUIRED_FIELDS` refer to the fields you are prompted when creating a
 superuser (it must not include the value defined for `USERNAME_FIELD` or `"password"`).
 Defining it to